Trustees

 He holds an MA in Natural Sciences from Cambridge University and an MS in Business from Stanford University in California.
 In 1999 the Royal Academy of Engineering awarded him the Prince Philip Medal for his outstanding contribution to engineering.
 He has an interest in Italian works on paper post 1450, art, music, opera and theatre, and is the author of five books.

-Lord Browne sits on the Nominations and Remuneration Committee at the Royal Opera House.
+Lord Browne sits on the Nominations and Remuneration and Finance and Commercial committees at the Royal Ballet and Opera.

 Tim Bunting